LGBTQ history in Argentina: 1945–1955: During the Peronist era

 Much has been said about the good relations that Eva Perón had with the gay community.
 Nevertheless, the testimonies of Paco Jaumandreu—Evita's beloved couturier—paint a different picture:I learned of the fear of going through a corner where there were two or three boys together, no matter how acquainted they were.
 I learned about the fear of the screeching scream from the cars.
 I learned of the fear of the film that was cut and the lights that came on and the screams of the boys from the henhouse—now they call him Pullman.
 I learned of the disgust of the proposals barely attended in the shadows of the night, I knew of the anger of the high-pitched voice when he saw me pass, of the elbows, of the surplus smiles.
 But I felt pure.
 And to respond to a Mataputo phrase by Zully Moreno, he instructs her: “Do you know, my love, that everything you proclaim, that everything you buy in Paris, is invented by people like that?
 Perfumes and silks, shoes and coats, prints and creams.
 You see how you need homosexuals and they do not need you ”.

+In the late 1940s and 1950s, amid intensified state repression of "amorals" during the first Peronist government, a small clandestine mutual-aid network known as Maricas Unidas Argentinas (MUA) operated in Buenos Aires.
+Composed of maricas or locas—a social category that historically encompassed both effeminate homosexual men and people who would today be identified as travestis or trans women— the group provided solidarity and material support to those affected by police persecution and imprisonment, particularly in connection with the Devoto prison.
+Although its existence remained largely unknown for decades and was reconstructed only through later testimonies and press rediscovery, MUA is today regarded by some scholars as possibly the earliest LGBTQ organization in Argentina.